-Before Friday's attack on soldiers at the Louvre France's forces of security and law and order have been targeted several times before.
+Before Thursday's attack on a police officer on the Champs Elysees, France's forces of security and law and order have been targeted several times before.

 He then took the victim's partner Jessica and their three-year-old son hostage in the couple's home, with the woman found dead after a police raid.
 The child was not hurt.

 January 7th, 2016: A year to the day after the Charlie Hebdo attack, a man identified as Tarek Belgacem tries to attack a police station in Paris with a meat cleaver and a device that turns out to be a fake bomb.

 He is shot dead by police, who find a pledge of allegiance to the Islamic State group on his body.

 February 3rd, 2015: Moussa Coulibaly, unrelated to Amedy Coulibaly, uses a knife to attack three soldiers guarding a Jewish community centre in Nice, southern France.

 January 8th, 2015: Islamist Amedy Coulibaly shoots dead a policewoman in Montrouge, south of Paris, before taking hostages the next day at a kosher supermarket, where he kills four more people.
 He later dies during a police assault.

 Coulibaly was linked to Cherif and Said Kouachi, who attacked the satirical weekly Charlie Hebdo on January 7, 2015 during which 12 people, including two policemen, are killed.

 December 20th, 2014: Bertrand Nzohabonayo is shot dead as he cries "Allahu akbar" (God is greatest) as he attacks police with a knife in Joue-les-Tours, in central France.